 The Washington Post, WPLG Local 10 News, CBS Miami, and Impact Moments also featured Travers and his invention.
 Previously, The Kelly Clarkson Show spotlighted Travers when he wept upon hearing his wife’s voice for the first time in 10 years following a cochlear implant.

 “Brian Travers’ story illustrates why I chose to go into patent law,” enthuses John Rizvi.
 “It is an honor to have represented someone whose invention has made a tremendous impact on other people's lives during one of the most difficult times in recent history.
 Brian represents the best of what human beings can accomplish when they ask themselves how they can improve people’s lives in their communities.
 Everyone at The Patent Professor® congratulates Brian on a job well done.”

 John Rizvi, Esq., Founder of The Patent Professor, is board-certified by the Florida Bar as a Specialist in Intellectual Property Law.
 The Patent Professor ® has been recognized by Inc Magazine and listed in the Inc5000 as among the fastest-growing private companies in the United States.
 The Patent Professor® team consists of board-certified patent attorneys, former U.S.P.T.O. patent examiners, registered patent agents, engineers, designers, and illustrators specializing exclusively in protecting new ideas and brand identities.
 The firm was ranked among the fastest-growing law firms on the Law Firm 500 List for 2020.

-If you are an inventor looking for professional advice on your journey to make your idea a reality, don’t hesitate to get in touch with John Rizvi today at 1-877-330-7492.
-He will be happy to offer you his expert advice and invaluable experience at an affordable rate.
+If you are an inventor looking for professional advice on making your idea a reality, don’t hesitate to contact John Rizvi today at 1-877-330-7492.
+He will happily offer you his expert advice and invaluable experience at an affordable rate.